mic-max/micmax.pw/_drafts/opinion/ios-gripes.md

 - easy to scrub along in song when running by accident
   - i can turn off lift to wake screen to resolve this but i kinda liked that, now i'd have to lift phone and tap screen.
 - imessage limiting reactions to 6 things.
+- i was able to move around my cursor through a message using the spacebar somehow. it was nice.

 ## Better than Android

 - thought i had to click all the way through bluetooth menu to disconnect from bluetooth device but its actually just the one press very nice!
 - siri is actually good, although i never really used google assistant.
+- shortcuts are cool, need to use more and create ones for myself!